-spend public money when buying goods, works or services.
+Public procurement is about how public authorities • Two major universities and two major research spend public money when buying goods, works or services.
 This can range from buying IT equipment or providing water, gas and electricity, to building a • Entities in Hanoi and Ho Chi Minh City hospital or a road.

-Public procurement affects a substantial share of per year.
-In the EU, the public purchase of goods and services has been estimated to account for the highest ratio of public investment to GDP in the world.
+Public procurement affects a substantial share of world trade flows, amounting to € 1,000 billion As a developing country, Vietnam will benefit from per year.
+In the EU, the public purchase of goods and services has been estimated to account for 16% of GDP.
+Vietnam is one of the countries with values.
+Only those procurement activities that are the highest ratio of public investment to GDP in the world.
 Since 1995, this ratio has maintained at over 39% annually with a large part invested in infrastructure projects.
 This market has become very attractive to many foreign investors.

 Hence, under the FTA, Government Procurement is an important chapter.
 Vietnam and the EU have agreed on disciplines in line with the WTO Government Procurement Agreement (GPA) rules of the World Trade Organization.
 This is particularly valuable as Vietnam is not yet member of the GPA.
-The government procurement chapter of the FTA achieves a degree of transparency and procedural fairness comparable to other FTAs that the EU has signed with developed and more advanced.
-Vietnam agreed to develop a central web portal for developing countries.
+The government procurement chapter of the FTA achieves a degree of transparency and procedural fairness comparable to other FTAs that the EU has signed with developed and more advanced Vietnam agreed to develop a central web portal for developing countries.